psmak3/OGspew/_posts/global/2015-05-13-global-jarjarsyndrome.md

 ![](http://www.londonlovesbusiness.com/pictures/462xAny/1/4/5/20145_Boris-Johnson-wins-seat-MP.jpg)

 This, my friend WAS the mayor of London, Boris Johnson.
 From what I understand, mayor is an important role for a city.
 And London, well, that's a big city.
 You don't just 'get' to be a mayor of a big city.
-You have to have some sort of government experiece, make friends with agencies that have money, win over various political and social nabobs,  and win a damn election!
+You have to have some sort of government experience, make friends with agencies that have money, win over various political and social nabobs,  and win a damn election!
 So how did this happen?
 I mean....LOOK AT THIS GUY!
 It is like Graham Chapman and Bozo had a one night stand and this was the residue.

 Now to fair, he may be a competent man.
 But it turns out he is not.
 He is a gadabout who just likes to travel, shirk responsibility, and talk tough to various PM's behind their back (hmmm....sounds familiar with another man I know with bad hair).